Effect of realistic out-of-plane dopant potentials on the superfluid density of overdoped cuprates: Formalism

 The only additional renormalization that needs to be considered when modeling the pure electronic structure is the many-body renormalization that occurs close to the Fermi level, which flattens the dispersion $\xi_\veck$ by a factor of $m/m^\ast$.
-As discussed in Ref.~\onlinecite{LeeHone2020}, the ARPES measurements of Plate~\textit{et~al}.\ for Tl-2201 were performed at very low energies\cite{Plate:2005} (tens of meV) and already capture the $m^\ast$ renormalization.
-In LSCO, by contrast, the ARPES tight-binding fits to the dispersion are carried out over a wider energy range (typically 0.5~eV, see Fig.~6 of Ref.~\onlinecite{Yoshida:2007}) and therefore do not include the many-body renormalization.
-In order to independently determine the mass enhancement $m^\ast/m$, we turn to heat capacity measurements on Zn-doped LSCO,\cite{Wang2007} where the Zn doping has been used to suppress $T_c$ so that the Sommerfeld coefficient can be accessed in the low temperature limit.
+As discussed in Ref.~\onlinecite{LeeHone2020}, the ARPES measurements of Plate~\textit{et~al}.\ for Tl-2201 were performed at very low energies\cite{Plate:2005} \mbox{(tens of meV)} and already capture the $m^\ast$ renormalization.
+In LSCO, by contrast, the ARPES tight-binding fits to the dispersion\cite{Yoshida:2007} are carried out over a wider energy range --- typically 0.5~eV --- and therefore do not include the many-body renormalization.
+While some flattening of the LSCO dispersion is visible in ARPES (see Fig.~6 of Ref.~\onlinecite{Yoshida:2007}), it is not sufficiently well resolved to determine $m^\ast/m$.
+Instead, we turn to heat capacity measurements on Zn-doped LSCO,\cite{Momono:1994et,Wang2007} where the Zn doping has been used to suppress $T_c$ in order to access the Sommerfeld coefficient in the low temperature limit.
 We model the Zn dopants as strong-scattering impurities with normal-state scattering rate $\Gamma_N$, and obtain a good fit to the doping-dependent Sommerfeld coefficient with $\Gamma_N = 85$~K and $m^\ast/m = 2.5$, as shown in Fig.~\ref{fig:Sommerfeld}.
 This value of $m^\ast/m$ has been used in all subsequent calculations on LSCO.